-The Core Programs will continue to utilize quarterly UI wage records for performance accountability, evaluations consistent with Federal and State law, through Data-Sharing Agreements.
+The State will continue to utilize quarterly UI wage records for performance accountability, evaluations, and as a source for workforce and LMI, consistent with Federal and State law, through Data-Sharing Agreements.
 DWD's Division of UI currently has DSAs for such purpose with the DWD Divisions of Employment and Training and VR, as well as with the WTCS and the local WDBs.
 Those DSAs are updated as necessary to reflect changes in federal and state laws.